TM103 Hustlerz Ambition

-TM:103 Hustlerz Ambition is the sixth studio album by American rapper Young Jeezy.
+TM:103 Hustlerz Ambition (sometimes referred to as Thug Motivation 103) is the sixth studio album by American rapper Young Jeezy.
 It was released on December 20, 2011, by CTE World and Def Jam Recordings.

 The album had been delayed for nearly two years, missing several purported release dates which have all been denied by representatives from Def Jam Recordings.
 The album marks the third album in his Thug Motivation series, along with Let's Get It: Thug Motivation 101 (2005), and The Inspiration (2006).

 Background

 After initially being announced in 2009, the album was delayed for nearly two years and missed several release dates attached to it, including June 2010, August 2010, December 2010, and July 26, 2011,—exactly six years to the release date of his debut studio album, Let's Get It: Thug Motivation 101.
 Def Jam Recordings representatives declared these rumors false, however, Young Jeezy announced through the social networking site Twitter that the album was definitely completed, although at the time a release date—genuine or not—was not attached to the album.
 The date given was, in fact, the day after Young Jeezy was due to perform the whole of his aforementioned debut album at New York City's Highline Ballroom, on the sixth anniversary of the release of the album.
 During the show on July 25, 2011, he announced that TM 103 would be released on September 20, 2011.
 However, Young Jeezy later revealed that the album's release date would be December 20, 2011.